Towards Resolving Propensity Contradiction in Offline Recommender Learning: Experiments

-Following previous works~\citep{ma2019missing,schnabel2016recommendations,wang2019doubly}, we used \href{http://webscope.sandbox.yahoo.com/}{\textbf{Yahoo!
-R3}} and \href{https://www.cs.cornell.edu/~schnabts/mnar/}{\textbf{Coat}} datasets.
-These are the explicit feedback data with five-star ratings and contain training and test sets with different user-item distributions, therefore include the MNAR problem inherently. \Tabref{tab:data_stats} summarizes some statistics of these datasets.

-For both datasets, the original datasets were divided into training and test sets.
-We randomly selected 10\% of the original training set as the validation set.
-To the best of our knowledge, these are the only real-world recommendation datasets that contain test sets with MCAR rating data. \\
+\paragraph{\textbf{Datasets.}} We use Yahoo!
+R3,\footnote{http://webscope.sandbox.yahoo.com/} and Coat.\footnote{https://www.cs.cornell.edu/\textasciitilde schnabts/mnar/}.
+These datasets are originally divided into the MNAR training set and the MCAR test set.
+We randomly selected 10\% of the original training set as the validation set, which is used to perform hyper-parameter tuning.